POPVOX/site/site/writeyourrep/README.txt

 			  only one such form on the page.
 Use with caution!
 			* "@@" to match the first form on the page.
 Use with caution!

+		post-to:URL
+		Changes the URL that the form is posted to (i.e. changes the "action" URL on the form selected by the previous FORMSPEC).

 		verifystage:FORMSPEC
 		Some forms repeat-back the submitted fields and then have yet another form that actually submits the information.
 Usually that form is submitted automatically